adrigitcode/CPH-Police-Competition/README.md

 I wanted to know if the number of changing address has a relation with the number of children on average.
 Also, if people have preferences in living in some areas depending on the number of children they have.

-Variable names have been changed and some details are hidden due to confidentiality and preservation of data privacy.
+Variable names are changed and some details hidden due to confidentiality and preservation of data privacy.

 &nbsp;